-It is anticipated that staff, students etc will dispose of waste directly into various streams (general, paper/cardboard, comingled recycling, soft plastics, container deposit scheme and food/organics) located in the offices, canteen, classrooms and open space playground prior to collection by the cleaners.
-Each waste stream will have small labelled and separate waste bins.
-Waste from these small bins will be then transported by cleaning contractors via the nominated egress corridors/pathways to the waste storage area the waste material will be combined into larger bins ready for collection by the waste contractor.
+It is anticipated that staff, students and visitors will place general waste and recycling into small waste and recycling bins (paper and comingled) located in the offices, canteen, classrooms and open space playground.
+These small waste bins should be segregated as per the final waste streams.
+Waste will be then transported by cleaning contractors via the nominated egress corridors/pathways to the waste storage pad and placed in the correct waste stream bins.